openziti/ziti-doc/docusaurus/docs/guides/Digital_Ocean/Services.md

 ```

 ### 4.5.8 Conclusion
-In section, we demontrated intercepting http (port 80) request to an IP address and forward the request to a remote http server listening to port 8080 via ziti network.
+In section, we demonstrated intercepting http (port 80) request to an IP address and forward the request to a remote http server listening to port 8080 via ziti network.